saucelabs/elemental-next/frontend/docs/updated-tips/34-css-vs-xpath/css-vs-xpath-3.md

   - locators
   - locator strategy
 level: 2
-category: benchmarks
+category: resources
 language: all
 ---

-# CSS vs. XPath, conclusion
+# CSS vs. XPath, Conclusion

 ## Intro

 >**NOTE: This is part 3 of 3.
 For the first installment, [go here](http://elementalselenium.com/tips/32-xpath-vs-css)==**`!!
 Internal link needs replacing !!`**==.
 For the second installment, go [here](http://elementalselenium.com/tips/33-xpath-vs-css-revisited)==**`!!
 Internal link needs replacing !!`**==.**

-## Use Case

 In [the last tip](http://elementalselenium.com/tips/33-xpath-vs-css-revisited)==**`!!
 Internal link needs replacing !!`**== I provided benchmarks that showed XPath and CSS performance across various browsers.
 Since then I've received feedback on some things that my test was missing -- most notably more browser coverage (e.g., Internet Explorer 9 and 10) and testing against a larger and deeper page.